-If you give your consent, the following data will be collected:
+If you give your consent, the following data, for registration at SHM, will be collected:

 - date of birth;

 - initials (max.
 2 letters);

 - gender;

 - nationality and country of birth; the 4 numbers of your postcode (not letters);

 - data from an earlier registration with SHM, if you have previously attended another HIV treatment centre;

 - hospital registration number.